Download the user manual, read FAQs or contact us if you need more help.

 You can, but please take these precautions:

-First, make sure the dip switch on the bottom of your Pedal Power is set to the NORMAL (9V) position.
-Do not subject your Strymon pedal to any voltage above 9V.
-Doing so will damage your pedal and void your warranty.
+First, make sure the dip switches on the bottom of your Pedal Power are set to the NORMAL (9V) position.
+Do not subject your Strymon pedal to any voltage above 9V as doing so will damage your pedal and void your warranty.

-El Capistan, Brigadier, blueSky, Deco, Lex, Ola, and Orbit, require a minimum of 250mA.
-You will need to use output 5 or 6 on your Pedal Power 2+.
-OB.1 requires 20mA, so you can use outlets 1 through 4.
+OB.1 only requires 20mA, so you can use outlets 1 through 4.
 Make sure to use the Pedal Power 2+, the original Pedal Power 2 does not provide enough current (mA).

 We don’t recommend using daisy chain power supplies.
 Ground loops are commonly caused when using a daisy chain power cable to power multiple pedals.
 This creates a ground loop between every pedal in the daisy chain.
 Ground loops allow stray magnetic fields to introduce hum into your signal path.

 If the only type of effect you use is distortion you may not have (or hear) the ill effects.
 But, if you have modulation and delay pedals the likelihood of ground loops wreaking havoc on your signal is high.

-If you don’t plan on using your Strymon power supply, we recommend an isolated power supply.
-The Voodoo Labs Pedal Power Digital and Iso-5 are some examples of cost effective, multiple output isolated power supplies.
+If you don’t plan on using the included power adapter, we recommend an isolated power supply.
 An isolated supply works by using a transformer (or multiple transformers) to keep every power outlet completely electrically isolated.
+We offer two fully-isolated, high current DC power supplies, Ojai and Zuma.
+Click below for more info: